achillesrasquinha/16SMaRT/README.md

     </a>
 </p>

 **16SMaRT** is a bioinformatics analysis pipeline for 16s rRNA gene sequencing data. **16SMaRT** is a "one-click" solution towards performing microbial community analysis of amplicon sequencing data.
+The primary objective of **16SMaRT** analysis is to determine what genes are present and in what proportions in comparision across a range of samples.
 It currently supports single-end or paired-end [Illumina](https://www.illumina.com/) MiSeq data.

 ## Table of Contents